phpb-com/dosid/README.md

 ### Generated ID

 The ID is generated using [HashIDs](https://hashids.org/), which is implemented by [hashids.js](https://github.com/niieani/hashids.js).
-The Worker performs the conversion of numeric ID into actual ID, not Durable Object class.
+The DO performs the conversion of numeric ID into actual ID, but also returns numeric IDs that were used as a source for the hashids.

 ## Costs